apify/apify-docs/sources/platform/actors/running/usage_and_resources.md

 When you run an Actor it generates platform usage that's charged towards the user account.
 Platform usage is composed of 4 main parts:

 - **Compute units**: CPU and memory resources consumed by the Actor.
-- **Data transfer**: Amount of data you transfered between web, Apify Platform, and other external systems.
+- **Data transfer**: Amount of data you transfered between web, Apify platform, and other external systems.
 - **Proxy costs**: Residential or SERP proxy usage.
 - **Storage operations**: Read, write, and other operations towards key-value store, dataset, and request queue.